-- Does the proposal demonstrate the likelihood of significantly advancing knowledge, understanding, or appreciation of Antarctica or the U.S. Antarctic Program?
-Will the project result in works that are representative of Antarctica or of activities in Antarctica? - Is the required presence in Antarctica, as a practical matter, available only from the U.S. Antarctic Program?
-Is the requested travel essential to the completion of the proposed work? - If underwater diving is to be a part of the field program, is the need for it defended in the proposal (read Antarctic Research, Proposal Preparation and Submission, Underwater Diving)?

-Is the artist or writer prominent in her or his field, with a substantial record of achievement and critical recognition - as indicated by prior works, reviews of prior works, appointments to academic or professional positions, honors, and awards? - o If in early career, does the artist or writer demonstrate promise in his or her field?
+- Does the proposal demonstrate the likelihood of significantly advancing public knowledge, understanding, or appreciation of Antarctica or the U.S. Antarctic Program? - · Will the project result in works that are representative of Antarctica or of U.S. Antarctic Program activities in Antarctica? - Is the required presence in Antarctica, as a practical matter, available only from the U.S. Antarctic Program? - Is the requested travel essential to the completion of the proposed work? - If underwater diving is to be a part of the field program, is the need for it defended in the proposal (read Antarctic Research, Proposal Preparation and Submission, Underwater Diving)? - Is the artist or writer prominent in her or his field, with a substantial record of achievement and critical recognition as indicated by prior works, reviews of prior works, appointments to academic or professional positions, honors, and awards?
+Evidence of this accomplishment should be included in the proposal - · If in early career, does the artist or writer demonstrate promise in his or her field?